-The Franklin Women Carer’s Travel Scholarship is to assist health and medical researchers who have primary caring responsibilities by funding to costs of any additional care required while they present their research at an academic conference.
+The Franklin Women Carer’s Travel Scholarship was created to assist health and medical researchers who have primary caring responsibilities, by funding the costs of any additional care required while they present their research at an academic conference.
 As a social enterprise, the funds for this scholarship are raised through Franklin Women memberships.

 2019 Recipient (Round 2) – Simran Kaur

 2019 Recipient (Round 1) – Dr Cheryl Carcel

 Dr Ursula Sansom-Daly

 Team Leader, Mental health stream, Post-Doctoral Research Fellow, School of Womens’ and Childrens’ Health, UNSW